The Book of Abramelin: Structure

-Origin
+Origin and manuscript sources

 The book exists in the form of twelve manuscripts and an early printed edition.
 The provenance of the text has not been definitively identified.
 The earliest manuscripts are two versions that date from about 1608, are written in German and are now found in Wolfenbüttel.
 Another two manuscripts are in Dresden, and date from about 1700 and 1750 respectively.

 The first printed version, also in German, dates to 1725 and was printed in Cologne by Peter Hammer.
 A partial copy in Hebrew is found in the Bodleian Library in Oxford, and dates from around 1740.
-An 18th century manuscript copy exists in French in the Bibliothèque de l'Arsenal in Paris, an institution founded in 1757.
+An 18th century manuscript copy exists in French in the Bibliothèque de l'Arsenal in Paris.
 Another 17th-century manuscript in Italian exists in the 'Legato Martinengo' of the Queriniana Library in Brescia, Italy.
 It was part of the collection of the Count and Qabbalist Leopardo Martinengo of Barco and Torre Pallavicina.
 The manuscript, unknown for centuries to international researchers until 2009, has been found by academic researcher Maria Elena Loda in the esoteric section.
 At the moment, it is the only known manuscript translation in the Italian language of the Abramelin grimoire.

-All German copies of the text consist of four books: an autobiographical account of the travels of Abraham of Worms to Egypt, a book of assorted materials from the corpus of the practical Kabbalah (including some which is duplicated in the German-Jewish grimoire called "The Sixth and 7th Books of Moses") and the two books of magic given by Abramelin to Abraham.
-The well-known English translation by S.L.
-MacGregor Mathers from the French Manuscript in Paris contains only three of the four books.
+All German copies of the text consist of four books: an autobiographical account of the travels of Abraham of Worms to Egypt, a book of assorted materials from the corpus of the practical Kabbalah (including some which is duplicated in the German-Jewish grimoire called the Sixth and Seventh Books of Moses) and the two books of magic given by Abramelin to Abraham.
+The well-known English translation by S. L. MacGregor Mathers from the French manuscript in Paris contains only three of the four books.
+The ritual as described in the Mathers manuscript lasts six months.
+Newer compilations and translations contain all four books, and describe a duration of 18 months for completing the ritual.
 The Hebrew version in Oxford is limited to Book One, without reference to the further books.

 Of all the extant sources, the German manuscripts in Wolfenbüttel and Dresden are taken by scholars to be the authoritative texts.
 According to respected Kabbalah scholar Gershom Scholem, the Hebrew version in Oxford was translated into Hebrew from German.
 An analysis of the spelling and language usage in the French manuscript indicates that it dates to the 18th century and that it was also likely copied from a German original.
 Although the author quotes from the Jewish Book of Psalms, the version given is not from the Hebrew; rather, it is from the Latin Vulgate, a translation of the Bible employed by Roman Catholics at that time.

-The German esoteric scholar Georg Dehn has argued that the author of The Book of Abramelin was Rabbi Yaakov Moelin (Hebrew יעקב בן משה מולין; ca. 1365–1427), a German Jewish Talmudist and posek (authority on Jewish law).
+The German esoteric scholar Georg Dehn has argued that the author was Rabbi Yaakov Moelin (Hebrew: יעקב בן משה מולין; ca. 1365–1427), a German Jewish Talmudist and posek (authority on Jewish law).